Witch Hat Atelier Kitchen

 Witch Hat Atelier Kitchen (とんがり帽子のキッチン, Tongari Bōshi no Kitchin) is a Japanese manga series written and illustrated by Hiromi Sato.
 It is a spin-off to the Witch Hat Atelier manga series by Kamome Shirahama.
 It has been serialized in Kodansha's seinen manga magazine Morning Two since November 2019.

+Premise

+The series shows the daily lives of the main characters of Witch Hat Atelier, most notably Qifrey and Olruggio.
+Each chapter features a short story involving one of them preparing a different dish, ending with the recipe for said dish.
+Many of the dishes include fictional ingredients, but the end of each volume contains an index describing real-life substitutes for them.

 Publication

 Written and illustrated by Hiromi Sato, Witch Hat Atelier Kitchen started in Kodansha's seinen manga magazine Morning Two on November 22, 2019.
 The magazine ceased print publication and move to a digital release starting on August 4, 2022.
 Kodansha released the first tankōbon volume on May 22, 2020.
 As of October 21, 2022, five volumes have been released.

 During their panel at Anime NYC 2022, Kodansha USA announced that they had licensed the manga.
 The first volume was released on October 31, 2023.